-MAT 3324 Mathematical Statistics

-MAT 3328 Operations Research

-MAT 3335 Stochastic Processes

-One hour from Mathematics Problem Seminar

-CSC 1106 Fundamentals of Computing I MAT 4494 Capstone Experience in Mathematics (1 hr.)

-Contacts: Dr. J. Olsh, Economics Dr. R. Boner, Mathematics DUAL MAJOR: ECONOMICS - POLITICAL SCIENCE (56 HRS)
+Successful completion of both the arithmetic and algebra portions of the College-administered Mathematics Proficiency Exam is required before a student may register for any courses in Economics (except ECO 1101), Mathematics, or Statistics.

+MINOR IN ECONOMICS (24 HRS.)

 ECO 2201 Principles of Economics

 ECO 3303 Microeconomic Theory

 ECO 3320 Macroeconomic Theory

-ECO 4405 Capstone - History of Economic Thought (4405 must be taken at the College.)
+Two additional four-hour Economics courses

-Eight hours of Economics at the 3000 or 4000 level
+at the 3000 or 4000 level

-STA 2215 Elem Statistics for Social Science STA 2216 Statistical Methods
+STA 2215 Elementary Statistics for Social

-PSI 1101 Intro to Political Science

-PSI 1111 Early Western Political Thought or PSI 1112 Mod West Political Thought

-PSI 4492 Capstone - Senior Seminar Twelve hours of Political Science courses

-Contacts: Dr. J. Olsh, Economics

-Dr. H. Smith, Political Science and

-International Studies
+Science

 PRE-LAW PREPARATION

 Students majoring in Economics as a pre-law course of study are urged to include electives from one or more of the following fields in their programs.

-Business Administration
+Business Administration English

-English

 History

 Political Science and International Studies

 Economics Course Descriptions (ECO)

 1101 Introduction to Political Economy

+4 credits

 An introduction to economic reasoning and its application in analyzing economic problems and institutions.

 Prerequisite: Mathematics 1001 or passing Arithmetic Proficiency Exam.

 This course is not open to students who have taken Economics 2201.
-It is not normally taken by majors in economics or business administration.
+It is not normally taken by majors in Economics or Business Administration.

 Social Science.